 Board of Directors

 The Board of Directors makes decisions on management issues of primary importance and receives quarterly reports on the state of business execution as well as reports on key decisions made at the Executive Committee.
 It is also responsible for oversight of the execution of business operations.
 The Board consists of nine directors including three independent outside directors.
-In 2020, the Board of Directors convened nine times.
+In 2022, the Board of Directors convened 10 times.

 The Executive Committee makes decisions on Company-wide management strategy and important matters concerning business execution.
 It consists of executive directors, including the CEO, and key executive officers.
 In addition, the Corporate Communications Committee, Risk Management Committee, Compliance Committee and EHS Committee* have been established under the Executive Committee.